bubal93/TWeather/README.md

 - Customizable Weather widgets with detail forecast or for single day only.

-- Select between several icon themes.
+- Select between several icon and color themes.

 - Get a notification as soon as weather changes.